 One-shot classification.
-GNS was compared with alternative models on the one-shot classification task from Lake et al. [24].
+GNS was compared with alternative models on the one-shot classification task from Lake et al. [29].
 The task involves a series of 20-way within-alphabet classification episodes, with each episode proceeding as follows.
 First, the machine is given one training example from each of 20 novel characters.
 Next, the machine must classify 20 novel test images, each corresponding to one of the training classes.
-With 20 episodes total, the task yields 400 unique classification trials.
-Importantly, all character classes in an episode come from the same alphabet as originally proposed [24], requiring finer discriminations than commonly used between-alphabet tests [26].
+With 20 episodes total, the task yields 400 trials.
+Importantly, all character classes in an episode come from the same alphabet as originally proposed [29], requiring finer discriminations than commonly used between-alphabet tests [31].

 As illustrated in Fig. 3a, GNS classifies a test image by choosing the Table 2: Test error on withintraining class with the highest Bayesian score (Eq.
 5).
 A summary of the results is shown in Table 2.
-GNS was compared with other machine learning models that have been evaluated on the withinalphabets classification task [26].
+GNS was compared with other machine learning models that have been evaluated on the withinalphabets classification task [31].
 GNS achieved an overall test error rate of 5.7% across all 20 episodes (N=400).
 This result is very close to the original BPL model, which achieved 3.3% error with significantly more hand-design.
-The symbolic relations in BPL's token model provide rigid constraints that are key to its strong classification performance [24].
+The symbolic relations in BPL's token model provide rigid constraints that are key to its strong classification performance [29].
 GNS achieves strong classification performance while emphasizing the nonparametric statistical knowledge needed for creative generation in subsequent tasks.
 Beyond BPL, our GNS alphabet one-shot classification.

 Model Error

 GNS 5.7%

-BPL [24] 3.3%
+BPL [29] 3.3%

-RCN [11] 7.3%
+RCN [12] 7.3%

-VHE [19] 18.7%
+VHE [21] 18.7%

 Proto.
-Net [40] 13.7%
+Net [45] 13.7%

-ARC [39] 1.5%
+ARC [44] 1.5%

 used 4x training classes

 model outperformed all other models that received the same background training.
-The ARC model [39] achieved an impressive error rate of 1.5%, although it was trained with four-fold class augmentation and many other augmentations, and it can only perform this one task.
-In Appendix Fig. A9, we show a larger set of classification fits from GNS, including examples of misclassified trials.
+The ARC model [44] achieved an impressive 1.5% error, although it was trained with four-fold class augmentation and many other augmentations, and it can only perform this one task.
+In Appendix Fig. A10, we show a larger set of classification fits from GNS, including examples of misclassified trials.

 Parsing.
-In the Omniglot parsing task, the machine is asked to parse an image of a new character concept and segment the character into an ordered set of strokes.
+In the Omniglot parsing task, machines must segment a novel character into an ordered set of strokes.
 These predicted parses can be compared with human ground-truth parses for the same images.
 The approximate posterior of GNS yields a series of promising parses for a new character image, and to complete the parsing task, we identify the maximum a posteriori parse $k^ = \max_k \pi_k$ , reporting the corresponding stroke configuration.
-Fig. 3b shows a visualization of the GNS predicted parses for 27 different raw images drawn from 3 unique character classes, plotted alongside ground-truth human parses (how the images were actually drawn) along with predicted parses from the BPL model.
+Fig. 3b shows a visualization of the GNS predicted parses for 27 different raw images drawn from 3 unique character classes, plotted alongside groundtruth human parses (how the images were actually drawn) along with predicted parses from the BPL model.
 Compared to BPL, GNS parses possess a few unique desirable qualities.
-First, the GNS parses are structurally consistent with ground truth in all 9 examples of the first character-showing a horizontal first stroke followed by a downward sloping second stroke-but BPL parses in only 7.
-In addition, whereas BPL produces a single, ubiquitous segmentation for all 9 examples of the more complex second character, GNS proposes a variety of unique parses across the class, suggesting that some additional structural subtleties are identified.
-In Appendix Fig. A10, we provide a larger set of parses from the GNS model for a diverse range of Omniglot characters.
+The first character class has an obvious segmentation to the human eye-evidenced by the consistency of human parses in all examples-and the GNS model replicates this consistency across all 9 predicted parses.
+In contrast, BPL predicts seemingly-unlikely parses for 2 of the examples shown.
+The second character is more complex, and it was drawn in different styles by different human subjects.
+The GNS model, which is trained on data from subjects with different styles, captures the uncertainty in this character by predicting a variety of unique parses.
+BPL, on the other hand, produces a single, ubiquitous segmentation across all 9 examples.
+In Appendix Fig. A11, we provide a larger set of parses from the GNS model for a diverse range of Omniglot characters.